 - 1 ½ cups packed cilantro leaves , well rinsed

 - ½ cup packed flat-leaf parsley , well rinsed

 - 2 green onions , ends trimmed

 - Salt and pepper, to taste

-- Combine cilantro, parsley, garlic, Parmesan cheese, pistachios, cream, lemon juice and zest in a food processor.
+- Combine cilantro, parsley, garlic, green onion, jalapeno, pistachios, lime juice and zest in a food processor.
 Pulse a few times to combine mixture.
 Scrape sides with a spatula.

 - With machine running, slowly drizzle in the oil.
 Continue to pulse for desired texture.
 Season to taste with salt and pepper.
 Makes approximately 1 ¼ cups.

 - Pestos will oxidize when exposed to air, and begin to brown.
 Adding a little olive oil over top before chilling or freezing will help the pesto stay greener longer.

 - Refrigerate in airtight container up to 7 days.

 - Freeze in ice cube trays or freezer-safe resealable bags and containers up to 6 months.